April is Active Dog Month

 Can hot ears, however, indicate illness in your cat?

-Fever is generally determined to be 103.5°F and higher in the feline species.
+Fever is generally determined to be 104°F and higher in the feline species11.
 Fever is the body’s way of fighting infection, so likely, a cat with a fever will retreat to a cool place with her body splayed rather than curl up on your lap.
+If your furry friends temperature is more than 104°F, they should be taken to the vet immediately for further treatment.

 “Most commonly [it is] some type of infection, but other causes include heat stroke, ingestion of certain toxins, or other inflammatory processes in the body.
-Increased body temperature can cause inappetence, lethargy, and abnormal behavior, so it is critical to have a veterinarian examine a cat with fever to diagnose the problem and treat it accordingly,” said Dr. Liz Koskenmaki, DVM.
+Increased body temperature can cause inappetence, lethargy, and abnormal behavior, so it is critical to have a veterinarian examine a cat with fever to diagnose the problem and treat it accordingly,” Dr. Liz Koskenmaki, DVM, Burbank, California said12.

 A quite common issue cats experience, is Otitis Externa, an infection of the outer ear.